-For your safety and theirs, health staff may be taking additional precautions, including keeping their distance as much as possible.
+At present your appointment may be slightly different than normal as staff will be taking additional precautions, including keeping their distance as much as possible.

 If you are worried about symptoms, such as changes to your breasts, talk to your family doctor.
 GP surgeries will prioritise appointments for urgent health needs during the COVID 19 response.

 Option to postpone appointment: If you do not feel comfortable attending your appointment, you can defer it.